CowboyTim/keycloak/README.md

-1. Introduction
+#.
+Introduction

 Keycloak with FIPS 140-2 compliant BouncyCastle docker image

-2. to develop:
+# Develop
 ```
 bash ./build.sh
 ```

-3. to deploy:
+TODO: document how to deploy/test/run the development image

+# Deploy

+This deployment section is for deploying the image to a docker swarm.
+The image comes from the github actions built image on ghcr.io.

-# make sure you can access ghcr.io/aardbeiplantje/iam/kc:latest
+1. make sure you can access ghcr.io/aardbeiplantje/iam/kc:latest

 This is done via a classic personal access token:
 ```